Our Students Have Come From All Over the World!

 Ghulam Rasool, one of our Fulbright scholars, received a summer 2017 research award from the College of Arts and Letters to support his thesis research in Pakistan.

 Aleyda Jasmin Alfonso Vargas received the Outstanding Graduate Student in TESOL award for 2017.

 Laura Bowman received the 2017-2018 Shigeo and Isako Imamura English Language Teaching Fellowship from the English Language Center at MSU.

-Kunti Adhikari and Aleyda Jasmin Alfonso Vargas, both second-year students and Fulbright scholars, presented a poster on Producers versus Consumers of SLA Theories at the Master's Student Form, TESOL International Convention & English Language Expo in Seattle in March, 2017.
+Kunti Adhikari and Aleyda Jasmin Alfonso Vargas, both Fulbright scholars, presented a poster on Producers versus Consumers of SLA Theories at the Master's Student Forum, TESOL International Convention & English Language Expo in Seattle in March, 2017.